Introduction to Django Middleware

 3. Reload the server using the python manage.py runserver command and verify the webpage.

-Once the server is loaded and any request is received from the page, the middle message mentioning “The Newly installed middleware is successfully triggered!!!” is displayed on the screen.
+Once the server loads and receives any request from the page, it displays the message “The Newly installed middleware is successfully triggered!!!” on the screen.
 This proves the newly installed middleware is working as expected.

 Recommended Articles